ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Similarity-Group Differentiation Module

 \subsection{Global similarity hypergraph construction (offline)}

-To reuse near-duplicate structure across many queries, we build a global grouping artifact over each schema (source and target).
+To reuse confusable-group structure across many queries, we build a global grouping artifact over each schema (source and target).
 The idea is to start from an embedding similarity signal, connect columns that are sufficiently close, and then read off confusable groups from the resulting connectivity.
 ConStruM represents these groups as a \emph{global} similarity hypergraph.

 Here a \emph{hypergraph} can be understood simply as a \emph{set system} \((V,\mathcal{E})\): \(V\) is the set of columns in a schema and each hyperedge \(e\in\mathcal{E}\) is a \emph{set} of columns representing one confusable group.
 Equivalently, the same information can be represented as a bipartite membership graph between columns and groups.
 This representation matches the goal: not just knowing that two columns are similar, but surfacing the \emph{entire set} of mutually close alternatives that should be contrasted (and, when useful, considered for candidate expansion).
+Figure~\ref{fig:hypergraph-set-system} illustrates this set-system view.

 \textbf{Step 1 (Embeddings).} For each column in a schema, we form a text representation from available metadata such as name and description, and compute an embedding using a pretrained encoder.